The Bible: In the Beginning...: Plot

+Part I

 The film begins with the Creation.
 God creates the heavens and earth, including the first man, Adam and the first woman, Eve.
 Both live in the utopical Garden of Eden until a Serpent convinces Eve to disobey God by eating a fruit from the tree of knowledge, and in turn Eve convinces Adam to do the same.
 God punishes the Serpent and banishes Adam and Eve from the Garden.

 Eve gives birth to two children: Cain and Abel.
 When they are older, Cain becomes a farmer and Abel a shepherd, and they both make regular ritual sacrifices to God.
 When Cain offers his share of harvest and Abel offers a lamb, God favors the lamb sacrifice.
 Cain, filled with jealousy, murders Abel and runs away.
 Adam and Eve mourn the loss of both their sons, but God gives them another, who they name Seth.
 Generations come to pass, and most of the descendants of Cain grow evil.

 God is displeased by his creation and intends to destroy it all via a global flood.
 He makes contact with Adam's descendant Noah, and commands him to build an Ark in order to save himself and his family.
 Noah obeys and, after the ark is finished, two pairs of clean and unclean animals and birds are brought to the ark.
 After the door is shut, a storm occurs and the fountains of water erupt, flooding the earth.
 All living things outside the ark die while the occupants survive.
 Forty days later, with Noah's wife counting the days, the ark lands in the mountains of Ararat, where the animals and birds disembark.
 God then promises Noah to never again destroy his creation by flood.
 This is symbolized by a rainbow.